dsprovider/nlp-spacy-entityextractor/README.md

 Running the Python script will generate a CSV file that contains the following columns:

-* filename: Name of the processed text file.
+* **filename:** Name of the processed text file.

-* entities_summary: Contains entities extracted from the text based on predefined POS rules, joined with a ' - ' separator.
+* **entities_summary:** Contains entities extracted from the text based on predefined POS rules, joined with a ' - ' separator.
 This column provides a concise summary of the text, allowing users to understand the main content without reading the entire text.

-* NER entities: Lists identified Named Entity Recognition (NER) entities, which may include 'DATE','EVENT', 'GPE', 'LOC', 'ORG', 'PERSON' or 'TIME'.
+* **NER entities:** Lists identified Named Entity Recognition (NER) entities, which may include 'DATE','EVENT', 'GPE', 'LOC', 'ORG', 'PERSON' or 'TIME'.
 This column offers a quick insight into the text's subject, intended to be even faster to read than the details in entities_summary.

 # 🔜 Upcoming Features

-Ideally, this project could integrate a web scraping phase to automatically collect data from relevant websites.
+* Ideally, this project could integrate a web scraping phase to automatically collect data from relevant websites.
 Once the data is gathered, the entity extraction process would run, providing a quick, high-level summary of the content.
 This output could be designed for inclusion in executive reports, offering clear and concise insights for those with limited time who need strong, to-the-point headlines.

+* Explore NLTK as a potential feature in future testing phases to assess its performance further, despite initial tests indicating lower precision compared to SpaCy.
+This additional evaluation could provide deeper insights into NLTK's capabilities and identify specific cases where it may still be effective.